privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

     ; Metadata that applies for the request as a whole.
     partitions: [1* partition],
     ; A list of partitions.
 Each must be processed independently.
 Accessible by user-defined functions.
+    ? perPartitionMetadata: requestPerPartitionMetadata,
+    ; Partition-level metadata that may contain contextual data, i.e.
+    ; `sellerTKVSignals` or `buyerTKVSignals`
 }

 requestMetadata = {